varigence/docs/bimlflex/modeling-tools/accelerator.md

 #### Object ModelOverrideName

-This column contains the actual table name to be used as after the solution is modelled.
+This column contains the actual table name to be used as after the solution is modeled.

 ![Change Model Override Name](images/bimlflex-app-accelerator-actions-modeloverridename.png "Change Model Override Name")